 Obviously, you will still need to set up your dual monitor set-up within Windows, but for most people, this is not going to be an issue.

 In fact, Windows is probably going to set up everything for you automatically, so you only need to do a little bit of tinkering after that.

 One of the reasons why I love this screen so much is because the screen is of incredibly high quality.
 One of the major benefits is that you do not need to worry about the position that you place it in.

 It can be viewed quite easily no matter the angle that you are looking at it from.
 This means that it is going to be perfect for those people who have multiple monitor set-ups i.e. traders.

-Another reason why this screen is so fantastic for traders is because you can easily make it split screen using the on-monitor controls.
+Another reason why this screen is so fantastic for traders is that you can easily make it split screen using the on-monitor controls.

 This is actually ideal, because it is such a large monitor, and if you are really going to be stuck for desk space, you can change this monitor up to function as two and sometimes even three monitors at once.

 This makes it so fantastic for traders.
 Yes, it is going to be a little bit on the expensive side, but the way in which it is set up is often going to negate the need for you to have multiple monitors.